-Rocktron Metal Embrace
+Rocktron Metal Embrace by augustus green

 Looks like we've got another entry from Rocktron's Boutique line of stompboxes.
 I reviewed the Sweet Spot fixed wah in an earlier review and was very impressed with the build quality and solid sonics.
 This time it's the Metal Embrace.
 The first thing I noticed about the Metal Embrace was it's ironic title.
 When I think of Metal, I don't typically think of hugs.
 I mean, I guess folks embrace each other in the Pit but the embracing is probably that of a painful nature.
 Upon setting up to demo this pedal it became apparent to me that I may be stepping out of my element to give this pedal a proper test as I strapped on my Korean Semi-Hollow body, plugged into the ME and then straight into my Fender Blues Jr. Not an award winning Metal rig, but a nice signal chain nonetheless.